Home > Video > Streaming Video > Amazon Prime Subtitles Not Working

 Error 3.
 Amazon Prime subtitles are too small

-Change the subtitle font size to larger.
+The issue could be related to your device's screen settings, where the text size might not be adequately adjusted for comfortable reading.
+To solve this error, you can change the subtitle font size to larger.
 During the video playback, hit the PAUSE button on the remote, scroll down to the lower right on the bottom of the screen, select CC and press OK, on the lower left of the screen, press Turn Subtitles On, in the lower right of the screen, you should see a few subtitle customization options including font size and color.
 Set the font size to larger.

 Error 4.
 Prime Video subtitles are incorrect

-1. Closed captions before 2014 were often paraphrased, so older movies and TV shows might not have word-for-word captions.
+Step 1.
+Closed captions before 2014 were often paraphrased, so older movies and TV shows might not have word-for-word captions.

-2. Unscripted and live content such as sports events, news, the interview is captioned in real-time and is more likely to be incorrect.
+Step 2.
+Unscripted and live content such as sports events, news, the interview is captioned in real-time and is more likely to be incorrect.

 Error 5.
 Amazon captions/subtitles are in the wrong language